 - Alissa Hummer, President of the Oxford University Biotech Society and Co-organiser of the Catalyse Oxford Programme

-Following fierce competition, the BioEscalator prize was awarded to Évolvere Biosciences, a company founded by a group of Oxford undergraduate students focused on fighting antibiotic-resistant bacteria.
-The company spent a productive 3 months over the summer of 2021 in the BioEscalator’s shared Innovation Lab carrying out proof-of-concept studies and strengthening the company’s position for future fundraising.
+Following the fierce competition, the BioEscalator prize was awarded to Évolvere Biosciences, founded by a group of Oxford undergraduate students focused on fighting antibiotic-resistant bacteria.
+The company spent a productive three months over the summer of 2021 in the BioEscalator’s shared Innovation Lab, carrying out proof-of-concept studies and strengthening the company’s position for future fundraising.

-CyanoCapture, which won the Arctoris Prize, is developing scalable carbon capture technology using genetically modified cyanobacteria.
+CyanoCapture, which won the Arctoris Prize, develops scalable carbon capture technology using genetically modified cyanobacteria.
 The team went on to win Oxford All-Innovate, jointly win the $5M Elon Musk XPRIZE and is now continuing proof-of-concept studies in the BioEscalator.

 It was a privilege to help and support the students in setting up the lab and doing proof-of-concept studies.
 It’s nice to see upcoming young entrepreneurs.